pieteradejong/imessage-analysis/README.md

 # Purpose and audience

-Enable programmatic analysis of iMessages which are commonly used on Apple devices.
+Enable programmatic analysis and visualization of iMessages which are commonly used on Apple devices.
+Examples of use cases:
+* how many people have you corresponded with in the last month or year?
+* who is the quickest, or slowest, to text back?
+* who have you messaged with most during a particular time?
+* have you lost touch with anyone?

 Target audience: any iMessage user, current or past.
 Project requires direct `read` access to the relevant database file, so currently requires minor technical skills.